Background pattern

 • Apply the recommended amount of product.

 Adults and adolescents over 14 years: the recommended dose is 4-5 sprays of Dolomax applied 3 times a day at regular intervals.
-The amount of sprays depends on the size of the area to be treated.
+The number of sprays depends on the size of the area to be treated.
 The maximum number of sprays is 15 times a day.
 The maximum single dose should not exceed 5 sprays.

 • Discontinue treatment when symptoms (pain and inflammation) have improved.